-The Offset Z tool in Virtual Surveyor allows you to adjust the elevation of the Elevation Terrain, in just a few steps.
+The Offset Z tool in Virtual Surveyor allows you to adjust the elevation of the DSM with a constant value, in just a few steps.

-The Offset Z tool appears in the TOOLS for Elevation Terrain tab when an Elevation Terrain is selected.
+Offset Z appears in the TOOLS tab when a DSM (Elevation Terrain) is selected.

 Overview